The Ultimate Guide Every cliff, route, tide window & parking spot — in one 24-page PDF Download the Guide

 • Start early or come late afternoon

-The car parks at Birling Gap and Exceat fill up fast on summer weekends — often by 10am.
+Birling Gap car park fills by 9:45am on summer weekends — sometimes earlier on bank holidays.
 Arrive before 9am or after 3pm and you'll have the paths almost to yourself.
+Midweek there is no pressure at all.
 For the quietest months overall, see the seasonal guide.

 • The quieter approach is also the better one